zenstackhq/zenstack-docs/docs/reference/plugins/trpc.md

 ```

 :::info
-If your generated trpc procedures are installed at a non-top-level path, you can specify the path with the second type parameter of the `createTRPCNext` or `createTRPCReact` function.
+If your generated trpc procedures are installed at a non-top-level path, you can specify the path with the second type parameter of the `createTRPCNext`, `createTRPCReact`, or `createTRPCNuxtClient` function.

 ```ts
 // if the generated procedures are installed at `/crud` under the router tree